TimeToogo/tunshell/README.md

 https://tunshell.com

-Tunshell is a free service which allows you to securely shell into remote hosts with near-zero setup.
+Tunshell is a simple and secure method to remote shell into ephemeral environments such as deployment pipelines or serverless functions.
 The project is predominately written in [Rust](https://www.rust-lang.org/).

 ## Why?